Epoxy Paint Failures

 I’d like to add to the list remorseful pool painters in your blogs.
 I previously talked to you on the phone but decided to cut costs and go with RAMUC Type A Chlorinated Rubber white paint.
 We religiously followed prep, application and dry time instructions.
 We were thrilled with the results initially – but within one month (after filling the pool) blisters started popping up everywhere ranging in size from a pin head to an M&M. The pool walls and floor feels like brail or bubble wrap, depending on the location.
 As you can see from the photos (from a distance) it looks beautiful – and still does.
 However, up close and personal just breaks my heart.
 I was planning a pool re-opening party but now I’m embarrassed to think about having to tell people “no popping or picking the blisters!”.

 Can we recover from this tragedy by using your product?
 Would we need to sandblast 100% of the existing rubber paint off?
-I’m beginning to feel like we just need to bite the bullet and hire someone to PebbleTec or re-plaster but I can’t give up on a paint product solution.
+I’m beginning to feel like we just need to bite the bullet and hire someone to PebbleTec or re-plaster, but I can’t give up on a paint product solution.
 Please advise.
-Thank you,

-Hi Ken: I live on the gulf coast of Mississippi and my pool got hammered from hurricane Katrina.
+I live on the gulf coast of Mississippi and my pool got hammered from hurricane Katrina.
 I purchased epoxy pool paint and primer from Leslie pool stores.
 I followed all the directions for preps listed on the paint can.
 This paint was supposed to last for eight years.
 After only 3 years the paint has failed, see the attached pictures.
-This time I am using ultraguard.
-I am confident I will see 100% improvement.
+This time I am using UltraGuard.
+I am confident I will see 100% improvement

 Thanks for all your help.

-I purchased a home in 2003 with a 30 year old pool.
+I purchased a home in 2003 with a 30-year-old pool.
 The pool plaster was stained and pitted.
-After a couple of years we decided to refinish with a COMPANY X brand epoxy Hi-Build.
-After fixing any problems with the plaster and following the prep exactly as outlined for the product we painted the pool.
+After a couple of years, we decided to refinish with a National paint brand epoxy Hi-Build.
+After fixing any problems with the plaster and following the prep exactly as outlined for the product, we painted the pool.
 Within a few months I noticed blisters in the paint.
-When we opened the pool the following year if you ran your hand over the surface if would feel as if the pool was coated in bubble rap.
+When we opened the pool the following year if you ran your hand over the surface it would feel as if the pool was coated in bubble wrap.
 Because of the cost of another do-over we made the best of it even though the surface looked pretty bad.
 Last year the chipping of any spot that had blistered was so bad it was clogging up the automatic pool vacuum and the pump filters.

-I knew that I had to repair the pool but I wanted to make sure I was not just pouring more money down the drain.
-I researched products on the Internet and went with Ultraguard.
-Ken was very helpful in making phone contact with me every step of the way.
-In fact he demands it.
-He answered every question and talked me through every step.
-I would highly recommend Ultraguard to anyone who needs to make an old pool look new.
+I knew that I had to repair the pool, but I wanted to make sure I was not just pouring more money down the drain.
+I researched products on the Internet and went with UltraGuard.
+You were very helpful in making phone contact with me every step of the way.
+In fact, you demanded it.
+You answered every question and talked me through every step.
+I would highly recommend UltraGuard to anyone who needs to make an old pool look new.